jhucompilers/fall2020/assign/assign03.md

 * Implement lexical analyzer and parser using flex and bison
 * Add semantic actions in the parser to build an AST
 * Create an object-based representation of types
-* Implement a traversal of the AST to build symbol table entries
+* Implement a traversal of the AST to build symbol table entries and do type checking
-* Implement a traversal of the AST to do type checking

 ## Testing